EmmaJane22/explorer-scouts/README.md

 ### Contact Page
 ![contact page](/readme-images/wireframes/low-res-contact-page.png "Contact Page")

+The contact form is not active as I have not learnt this technology yet.
 The contact form was set to method GET after viewing a post on Slack regarding form methods: https://code-institute-room.slack.com/archives/C7J2ZAVHB/p1653483581074199

 In order to do this, I created a copy of the index.html page but changed the content to have an acknowledgement of the form submision rather than going to the Code Institute page.
 If this site was to go live for the public, this would be changed.